Copyright (c) 2007 THE THRASH METAL GUIDE

 ZAKLANA CELJAD (SERBIA)

-Amateurish raw thrash/death metal; there is not much speed involved: this is very heavy, almost doomy at times, stuff coming close to the "atrocities" of Hellhammer and early Messiah with very brutal low death metal vocals and exits from the pattern in the form of short punk/funk breaks.
+Amateurish raw thrash/death metal; there's not much speed involved: this is very heavy, almost doomy at times, stuff coming close to the "atrocities" of Hellhammer and early Messiah with very brutal low death metal vocals and exits from the pattern in the form of short punk/funk breaks.

 Ni Sam Ne Znam Kako Sam Osnovnu Školu Završio EP, 2003